What Every Homeowner Needs to Know About a Septic Inspection

 Should You Buy a Home with a Septic Tank?

-Ultimately, it’s a personal preference, but you should make sure to check your state’s rules first, so you’re 100% clear on whether or not a septic system inspection is required before the title can be legally transferred.
+Ultimately, it’s a personal preference, but you should make sure a system inspection is performed during due diligence.